BitcoinDesign/Guide/guide/multiple-wallets.md

 ## Payments screen

 Compared to the [daily spending wallet]({{ '/guide/daily-spending-wallet/requesting/#requesting-entry-point' | relative_url }}), the only addition to the payments screen is an indicator for the currently selected wallet, right above the amount input.
-This indicator also functions as a button to expand the wallet selector modal.
+This indicator also functions as a button to expand the wallet switcher modal.

 The modal lists all available wallets, along with their balances.
 In our scenario, the balance of the inheritance wallet is not visible, since the user has set up a [separate PIN]({{ '/guide/daily-spending-wallet/privacy/#entering-a-pin-to-reveal-information' | relative_url }}) for it.
 They are concerned about accidentally exposing this information to bystanders.